awsdocs/amazon-s3-userguide/doc_source/RetrievingObjectVersions.md

 For examples of downloading objects using AWS SDKs for Java, \.NET, and PHP, see [Downloading objects](https://docs.aws.amazon.com/AmazonS3/latest/userguide/download-objects.html)\.

+For examples of listing the version of objects using AWS SDKs for \.NET and Rust, see [List the version of objects in an Amazon S3 bucket](https://docs.aws.amazon.com/code-library/latest/ug/s3_example_s3_ListObjectVersions_section.html)\.

 ## Using the REST API<a name="retrieve-obj-version-rest"></a>

 **To retrieve a specific object version**